 • Marmot Protocol: Nostr extension providing MLS-based group encryption

-MLS offers stronger security guarantees than NIP-04 or NIP-44 alone, particularly for group chats where members join and leave dynamically.
+MLS offers stronger group-security guarantees than NIP-04 or NIP-44 alone, especially when membership changes frequently.

 Primary sources: